aws/aws-cdk-rfcs/text/0474-event-bridge-scheduler-l2.md

 > Briefly describe alternative approaches that you considered.
 If there are
 > hairy details, include them in an appendix.

-1. We have discussed an opportunity of reusing existing `events.targets` module: https://docs.aws.amazon.com/cdk/api/v1/docs/aws-events-targets-readme.html.
-See RFC comments
+1. We have discussed an opportunity of reusing existing `events.targets` module: https://docs.aws.amazon.com/cdk/api/v1/docs/aws-events-targets-r eadme.html.
+See RFC comments.

 ### What are the drawbacks of this solution?

 > Describe any problems/risks that can be introduced if we implement this RFC.

-TBD
+N/A

 ### What is the high-level project plan?